PawelLipski/git-machete-blog/blog.md

 `adjust-reads-prec` is now in sync with `develop`!

-Unfortunately, the logical consequence is now that the downstream branch `block-cancel-order` now diverged from `adjust-reads-prec`'s commit history... but wait, what prevents us from applying an `update` to othere branches one by one as well?
+Unfortunately, the inevitable consequence is that now the downstream branch `block-cancel-order` diverges from `adjust-reads-prec`... but wait, what prevents us from applying an `update` to the following downstream branches one by one as well?

 Let's go down the git jungle (with a handy shortcut `git machete go down`) and rebase the downstream branches one by one onto their already rebased parents: